Mathematical theory of deep learning: Superexpressive activations and Kolmogorov's superposition theorem

 Thus with

 it holds $|y_j-\tilde y_j|<\delta$.
 Using \eqref{eq:fj_delta} and \eqref{eq:fj_err} we conclude

 This concludes the proof. \end{proof}

 Kolmogorov's superposition theorem is intriguing as it shows that approximating $d$-dimensional functions can be reduced to the (generally much simpler) one-dimensional case through compositions.
 Neural networks, by nature, are well suited to approximate functions with compositional structures.
-However, the functions $f_j$ in Theorem \ref{thm:kolmogorov}, even though only one-dimensional, could become very complex and challenging to approximate themselves if $d$ is large.
+However, as the proof of Proposition \ref{prop:kolmogorov} illustrates, the functions $f_j$ in Theorem \ref{thm:kolmogorov}, even though only one-dimensional, could become very complex and hard to approximate themselves if $d$ is large.

-Similarly, the ``magic'' activation function in Proposition~\ref{prop:magic} encodes the information of all rational polynomials on the unit interval, which is why a neural network of size $O(1)$ suffices to approximate every function to arbitrary accuracy.
-Naturally, no practical algorithm can efficiently identify appropriate neural network weights and biases for this architecture.
+Closely related to this construction, the ``magic'' activation function in Proposition~\ref{prop:magic} encodes the information of all rational polynomials on the unit interval, which is why a neural network of size $O(1)$ suffices to approximate every function to arbitrary accuracy.
+Naturally, no practical algorithm can efficiently determine appropriate neural network weights and biases for this architecture.
 As such, the results presented in Section \ref{sec:kolmogorov} should be taken with a pinch of salt as their practical relevance is highly limited.
 Nevertheless, they highlight that while universal approximation is a fundamental and important property of neural networks, it leaves many aspects unexplored.
-To gain further insight into practically relevant architectures, in the following chapters, we investigate neural networks with activation functions such as the ReLU.
+To get further insight into practically relevant architectures, in the following chapters, we investigate neural networks with activation functions such as the ReLU.